 About me

-I am a Ph.D student in the School of Electrical Engineering and Computer Science (EECS) at Washington State University, Pullman.
-My advisor is Prof. Haipeng Cai.
+I am a Ph.D student in the Department of Computer Science and Engineering at University at Buffalo.
+Before that, I was a Ph.D candidate in the School of Electrical Engineering and Computer Science at Washington State University.
+My advisor is Dr. Haipeng Cai.
 My research interests are in Software Engineering and Software Security.

 Research Projects: